floresboy/hivemq-azure-cluster-discovery-extension/arm-quickstart-templates/hivemq-vm-cluster/README.md

-# HiveMQ Virtual Machine Cluster
+# HiveMQ Virtual Machine Cluster / Kamiels version

 This template deploys a n-Node HiveMQ cluster to Azure.